Tickets for the Panthéon of Paris. Walk Among the Greatest.

 A Monument, a Mausoleum, and a Statement About What a Nation Values

-The Pantheon sits at the heart of the Latin Quarter, and from the outside it already commands attention.
-The neoclassical facade, the massive columns, the dome rising above the rooftops of the 5th arrondissement.
+The Panthéon is located in the heart of the Latin Quarter, and from the outside, it already draws attention.
+The neoclassical façade, the massive columns, the dome rising above the rooftops of the 5th arrondissement.
 But most people who see it from the street keep walking.
-That is a mistake.
-What is inside is unlike anything else in Paris.
+That's a mistake.
+What's inside is unlike anything else in Paris.

-Once you enter, the scale of the interior stops you immediately.
-The nave stretches nearly 100 meters, the dome soars above you, and every surface carries meaning.
-Frescoes depicting the life of Saint Genevieve, the patron saint of Paris, line the walls.
-Foucault's pendulum, which once hung from the dome and proved the rotation of the Earth, demonstrated its famous experiment here for the first time in 1851.
+Once you enter, the scale of the interior immediately stops you.
+The nave stretches almost 100 meters, the dome rises above you, and every surface has meaning.
+Frescoes depicting the life of Saint Genevieve, the patron saint of Paris, cover the walls.
+Foucault's pendulum, which once hung from the dome and demonstrated the Earth's rotation, conducted its famous experiment here for the first time in 1851.
 The building is a monument to reason, science, and human achievement as much as it is a place of memory.

-Beneath it all lies the crypt, and that is where the full weight of the place settles in.
+Beneath it all lies the crypt, and it is there where the full weight of the place settles.
 Voltaire, Rousseau, Victor Hugo, Emile Zola, Marie Curie, and dozens more rest here, each in their own chamber.
-Marie Curie is the only woman to have been interred on her own merit, a distinction that says as much about history as it does about her.
+Marie Curie is the only woman to have been buried on her own merits, a distinction that says as much about history as it does about her.
 Walking through the crypt is quiet, unhurried, and genuinely moving.
-It is one of those rare places in Paris where you leave feeling like you have actually learned something.
+It's one of those rare places in Paris where you leave feeling like you've truly learned something.

 Icon: Opening Hours